hyperupcall/blog/content/posts/semantic-hotkeys.md

     - These are dedicated keys, so their semantic meaning is inherently superficial
     - Tangentially, not all keyboards have these buttons so their utility is questionable

-By defining and using semantic hotkeys more than syntactic hotkeys, the cost of learning new shortcuts is lower.
+The shortcut `Ctrl+P` may mean **p**rint, **p**revious, or **p**roject.
+Furthermore, users' native tongue, keyboard, or keyboard layout may differ; these changes affect the intuitiveness and sensibility of the shortcut.

-Furthermore, semantic hotkeys are more resilient to any changes of the Human Computer Interface itself
+That is, more generally, semantic hotkeys are more resilient to any changes of the Human Computer Interface itself.

-- Example: Changing the keyboard layout from QWERTY to DVORAK or changing the keyboard language from English to Deutsch will not significantly change the meaning or position of the shortcut.
+- Example: Changing the keyboard layout from QWERTY to DVORAK or changing the keyboard language from English to Deutsch will not change the meaning or position of the shortcut.
 - Example: Replacing the keybord with, say, gloves that have acceleration, orientation, etc. tracking could still yield similar "shortcuts" in whatever form they exist

-With semantic shortcuts, it may be possible for the Operating System to handle shortcut transformations, rather than the applications themselves.
-(If Cut, Copy, and Paste were semantic, then the Colemak keyboard would not need to exist)

-- Supports custom mapping from hotkey to action
-- Supports chording hotkeys
+Lastly, Incorporating these shortcuts encourage interface designers to thing about making UI paths more explicit and cohesive, eventually improving UX.

 ## Implementation

 For each application, from a common JSON file (with keys being semantic keys and values being the shortcuts themselves), configuration for each native application is created.

 A reasonable implementation assumes that each applicable application supports:

-Of course, there are many actions that don't correspond to a shortcut, or a shortcut has a nuanced meaning.
-But, those ca be accounted for via escape hatches

 - Custom mapping from hotkey to action
 - Chorded hotkeys

 The keys `h`, `j`, `k`, `l` are a great starting point - they correspond to directions.
 More specifically, they move a cursor, selection, or item directionally within a particular context.
+For example:

-- Vim: Cursor within a buffer
+- in a Terminal Text Editor, it may move a Cursor within a Buffer
-- Window Manager: Window within a virtual desktop
+- in a Window Manager, it may move a Window within a Virtual Desktop
-- Terminal Multiplexer: Pane within a terminal
+- in a Terminal Multiplexer, it may move a Pane within a Window

-We can generalize:
+We can generalize to include the following actions:

 - Selection navigate within context
 - Selection move within context